mmistakes/minimal-mistakes/_drafts/2023-06-01-functional-error-handling-in-kotlin-part-2.md

     fold({ Left(f(it)) }, { Right(it) })
 ```

-As we can see, the definition of the `mapLeft` function gives us the chance to introduce another important function, the `fold` function.
-We already saw this function in the `Result` type, and we can use it to transform both the `Left` and `Right` instances of the `Either` type into a target type.
+As we can see, the definition of the `mapLeft` function allows us to introduce another essential function, the `fold` function.
+We already saw this function in the `Result` type, and we can use it to transform both the `Left` and `Right` instances of the `Either` class into a target type.
 The `fold` function is defined as follows:

 ```kotlin
 // Arrow SDK